yujin-xin/yujin-xin/README.md

 ## Hello!
 I'm Yujin👋

 I'm an aspiring **Security Analyst** passionate about cybersecurity.
-I’m currently learning and building projects to deepen my skills in network security, threat hunting, and incident response.
+I’m currently learning ...I’m currently learning and building projects to deepen my skills in network security, threat hunting, and incident response.

 ## About me
 * 🌱 Studying cybersecurity with a focus on security operations and threat detection.